newtheatre/history-project/_shows/17_18/salome.md

     author: Kev Castle
     title: "\"Salome\"" by Oscar Wilde"
     date: 2018-05-03
-    quote: "Having read many of Wilde's plays, and being a fan of his wit, this play is a nice change from the comedy in his other plays, and I was so pleased that NNT decided to choose this one to perform, plus it's another one ticked off the list of plays I'd not seen before."
+    quote: "Having read many of Wilde\'s plays, and being a fan of his wit, this play is a nice change from the comedy in his other plays, and I was so pleased that NNT decided to choose this one to perform, plus it\'s another one ticked off the list of plays I'd not seen before."

 ---